 Let’s talk all things Osaka.

 Osaka is the second largest metropolitan area, making it busy, busy, busy!
-But apart from this, you’ll find Castles, Temples and Gardens to relax and get away from the city.
+Apart from the hustle and bustle, you’ll find castles, temples and gardens to get away from it all.

 This post is made up of a visit in November 2017 and July 2018 (which explains the change of outfits!)
 Originally I’d only checked out Osaka for a day and when I returned I had 4 days here.
 I believe you should give Osaka a bit more time.

 In this article, you’ll find: (click to be taken there)